Russel88/DAtest/README.md

 samples are cases or controls (in the same order as columns in count\_table).

+predictor can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.

+predictor can also be numeric, in which case it is spiked as followed: newAbundances = oldAbundances \* (effectSize \* predictor)

 *The tests can be run in a paired version:*

 E.g. if SubjectID is a factor denoting the pairing of the samples (in